 There isn’t much shelter on the beach, so if the breeze is particularly strong, sunbathers may want to choose a different spot.
 Powerful rip currents can make also make swimming dangerous, so pay close attention to the flags and lifeguards if you’re planning to get in the ocean.

-Once you’re done, some of the best seafood in this part... of the country lies in wait at nearby restaurants, including the Michelin-starred Fortaleza do Guincho.
+Once you’re done, some of the best seafood in this part of the country lies in wait at nearby restaurants, including Fortaleza do Guincho, one of several restaurants in the Lisbon area to be awarded a Michelin star.
 As in many other parts of the word, if you’re on a budget, you’ll pay less once you get further from the water.

 Praia do Cresmina